nbsp/ilo/README.md

 # ilo
 pull request bot for nanpa, the language-agnostic release manager

+built with [Probot](https://probot.github.io). refer to their website for information on running this yourself.

+deployed on vercel.

 ## installation

-[click here](https://github.com/apps/ilo-nanpa) to install this bot. built with [Probot](https://probot.github.io). refer to their website for information on running this yourself.
+[click here](https://github.com/apps/ilo-nanpa) to install this bot.

 ## action